Roofing materials as vertical cladding

 At all 90° corners, use internal (available for concrete plain tiles only) and external tiles.
 Purpose made 135° angle tiles are also available.
 For other angles, close mitre tiles and use Code 3 lead soakers.

-All tiles should be nailed twice.
+All tiles should be nailed at least twice.

 Feature and ornamental tiles may be used with plain clay tiles to create decorative patterns.